gate-computer/gate/C.md

 ```
 > Reception capacity notification for one or more streams.
 All streams belong
 > to the service identified by the code in the packet header.
+>
+> The struct declaration may contain additional reserved fields which must be
+> zeroed in sent packets.

 ```c